All Episodes

 We stand where we stand.

-I was a former federal prosecutor.
+I can tell you, I was a former federal prosecutor.

 I mean, where we stand now, you have to have the president come out strongly, the AG come out strongly.

-And you know, the fact that they made a statement today, I think is reflective of the last three days.
+And, you know, the fact that they made a statement today, I think, is reflective of the last three days.

-Uh it was a half it was a half a statement.
+It was a half a statement.

-It was a it was the he said nothing of substance.
+He said nothing of substance.

 I wish I did have more time for you, and you did come out early, and we really appreciate it.